nerdguidedc/nerdguidedc.github.io/_posts/2016-04-09-museum-sci-fi-game-night-april-2016.md

   city: Washington
   state: DC
   zip: 20003
-tags: [ 'Museum of Science Fiction' ]
+tags: [ 'Museum of Science Fiction', 'Games' ]
 excerpt: >
   Calling all board game fans!
 The Museum of Science Fiction is partnering with Labyrinth Game Shop to enjoy a night of sci-fi themed board games